 Cabins Aboard Cormorant

 Cormorant features 9 cabins, all with private balconies except the one single cabin on the Lower Deck.
 Amenities in each cabin include air conditioning, plasma TV/DVD player, biodegradable AVEDA bathroom products, hair dryers and safety deposit box.
-A sofa bed can be added to any of the 4 Upper Deck cabins.
+A sofa bed can be added to any of the 4 Upper Deck cabins for triple occupancy for two adults and a child under 12 years old.
 Electrical outlets are 220/110v.

 2 suites with private balconies measuring 441 square feet are located on the Main Deck.
 The suites feature a king-size bed, lounge and sofa bed.